-Join Eric Wing for an in-depth discussion in this video Finding clashes, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Finding clashes, part of Learning BIM 360 Glue.

 - So, clashing is okay in Revit, not great.…Clashing in Navisworks is the way to go.…Clashing in BIM 360 Glue is pretty awesome as well.…What I'd like to do in this video…is clash a few scenarios.…So let's sign in to 360 Glue.…We'll go to Lynda.Com,…but notice we have orange Markups,…orange Views, but no Clashes.…That's about to change.…Let's go to Lynda.Com, our project.…